 What is Canadian sphagnum peat moss?

-No. There are more than 270 million acres of peatlands in Canada.
-Of that, only one in 6,000 acres (or .016 percent) is being used for peat harvesting.
+➤ No. There are more than 113 million hectares of peatlands in Canada.
+Less than 0.02 percent (17,000 hectares) of Canada’s peatland area is currently being used for horticultural peat harvesting and related applications.
 Canadian sphagnum peat moss is a sustainable resource.
-Annually, peat moss accumulates at more than 70 times the rate it is harvested.
+Annually, peat moss accumulates at more than 60 times the rate it is harvested.
 Harvested bogs are returned to wetlands so the ecological balance of the area is maintained.

 Can the supply of peat moss be completely depleted?

-No. The bogs that are being harvested will be restored to functioning wetlands.
+➤ No. The bogs that are being harvested will be restored to functioning wetlands.
+Members of the CSPMA adhere to strict guidelines in the Preservation and Reclamation Policy (for example, leaving one meter of peat moss when harvesting is completed).
 In addition, there are millions of acres of bogs in national parks and other preserves that can never be harvested.

 What is the CSPMA Preservation and Reclamation Policy?